 He serves on the FCC’s Broadband Deployment Advisory Committee and is the vice chair of the Competitive Access subcommittee.
 He is also a member of the Arlington County (Va.)
 Broadband Advisory Committee.

 Brent has authored pieces for law reviews, National Affairs, The New York Times, The Chicago Tribune, Wired, Reuters, Reason, and elsewhere.
 He’s appeared as an interview guest for news outlets like C-SPAN, NPR, CBS, and CNBC.

 Brent has a BA in economics from Wheaton College and a law degree from the George Mason University School of Law, where he was articles editor for the Civil Rights Law Journal.
 He was a legal clerk at the FCC’s Wireless Telecommunications Bureau and at the Energy and Commerce Committee in the US House of Representatives.
-He was also formerly the Director of Research at the Information Economy Project, a law and economics research center.
+Before joining Mercatus, he was the Director of Research at the Information Economy Project, a law and economics research center.